Concurrent turns

 }

-const isAgentStreaming = activeTurns.has('agent-1')The map updates in real time across all connected clients.
-When a turn starts or ends anywhere on the channel, every subscriber's useActiveTurns reflects the change immediately.
+const isAgentStreaming = activeTurns.has('agent-1');The map updates in real time across every connected client.
+A turn that starts or ends anywhere on the channel updates every subscriber's useActiveTurns immediately.

 Cancel one turn without affecting others by passing a turnId filter: